Iced Pumpkin Cookies: The Ultimate Guide

 Healthier Alternatives

-- Whole Grain Options: Substitute half of the all-purpose flour with whole wheat or almond flour for added fiber and nutrients.
+- Whole Grains: Replace half the flour with whole wheat or almond flour.

 Pairing Suggestions

-- Beverages: Serve with a pumpkin spice latte, a warm cup of tea, or a glass of cold milk.
+- Beverages: Pumpkin spice latte, chai tea, or cold milk.

 Seasonal Variations